Use our Bosnia and Herzegovina travel guide for first timers for ideas and context. Our trip to Bosnia made it one of our favorite destinations.

 10. Your dollar goes a very long way and is very welcome.
 Bosnia and Herzegovina travel is inexpensive by Western standards.

 Bosnia and Herzegovina tourism and ecotourism is on the rise.
 The southern Alpine terrain has wilderness and natural assets which attract skiers, bikers, hikers, whitewater enthusiasts and mountaineers.

-Bosnia and Herzegovina history is that of a cultural crossroads through the centuries.
+Bosnia and Herzegovina has a rich history because it has been a cultural crossroads through the centuries.
 This provides a variety of architectural, religious, commercial, and interpersonal perspectives.
 Your dollar goes farther here than in neighboring Croatia and other Western Mediterranean and EU countries.

-We were welcomed with a generosity of spirit and high levels of comfort at very affordable rates.
+We were welcomed with open arms and a generosity of spirit, with high levels of comfort at very affordable rates.
 This combination made for wonderful experiences in this beautiful country.
-The value of Bosnia and Herzegovina travel for first timers and repeat visitors alike is highly demonstrable by any measure.
+The value of Bosnia & Herzegovina travel for first timers and repeat visitors alike is highly demonstrable by any measure.
 Why not consider it?